Why doesn’t US military shoot down the Chinese ‘spy’ balloon?

 According to a report in Air & Space Forces Magazine, the US scrambled two Air Force F-22 Raptors from Nellis Air Force Base, in Nevada, on Wednesday in response to the incident.

-In a statement issued earlier this week, Mr Ryder said: “The US government, to include NORAD (North American Aerospace Defense Command) ,continues to track and monitor it closely.”
+In a statement issued earlier this week, Brig Gen Ryder said: “The US government, to include NORAD (North American Aerospace Defense Command) ,continues to track and monitor it closely.”

 He added: “The balloon is currently traveling at an altitude well above commercial air traffic and does not present a military or physical threat to people on the ground.”